CE-Programming/asm-docs/tutorials/1-setup.md

 A provided `main.asm` demo file has been placed in the `programs` directory.
 This is the best place to add all the code in the following tutorials.

-To assemble the main file, simply type the following command in the command window, from within the `programs/tools` directory (where fasmg is located):
+To assemble the main file, simply type the following command in the command window, from within the `programs` directory (where main.asm is located):

-    ./fasmg ../main.asm
+    .\fasmg.exe main.asm DEMO.8xp

+If you are on linux, the command would look like this:

+    ./fasmg-linux main.asm DEMO.8xp

-And the output binary (8xp) file will be placed in the same directory as the source file.
+And the output binary (DEMO.8xp) file will be placed in the same directory as the source file.